vernuntii/vernuntii/README.md

 - `<InformationalVersion>$(Vernuntii_Version)$(Vernuntii_HyphenPreRelease)+$(Vernuntii_BranchName)</InformationalVersion>` (if not previously defined)
 - `<FileVersion>$(Vernuntii_Version).0</FileVersion>` (if not previously defined)

-The `Vernuntii_*`-properties are provided by an internal MSBuild-task that calls the Vernuntii console application.
+The `Vernuntii_*`-properties are provided by an internal MSBuild-task that calls the Vernuntii global tool.

 From the following set of **optional properties** you can choose to change the behaviour of the MSBuild package: